 - Examination - 2 hours (80%) – Learning outcomes 1 & 3.

 - Evaluation of laboratory portfolio (20%) - Learning outcomes 2, 3 & 4.

-General feedback is provided to all the students during the pre-laboratory sessions and tutorials.
+General feedback is provided to all the students during the pre-laboratory sessions, workshops and tutorials.
 All the students receive individual written feedback for their practical reports.